 The Reign of Brian Boru as High King of Ireland began.
 The origin of this name ( ‘Brian of the Tributes’) came from the tributes he was given from minor rulers throughout Ireland and how he used these tributes (mostly money) to restore important structures such as monasteries and libraries which were ruined during the Viking Invasion, he even sent overseas for lost artifacts and books.

 The Final Battle For Brian Boru

 The Battle of Clontarf, Dublin in 1014 proved to be an important era in Brian Boru’s reign.
-Once again the Vikings from Dublin started war with Brian Boru in Clontarf, along with the King of Leinster.
-Victory was Brian’s, however, it was to be short lived for him.
+Once again the Vikings from Dublin started a war with Brian Boru in Clontarf, along with the King of Leinster.
+The victory was Brian’s, however, it was to be short-lived for him.
 As the enemy retreated at the Battle of Clontarf, one of the leaders, Bothair, came forward and murdered him.
 Boru was said to be around 90 years old when he died in the battle.

 Last updated March 2, 2020.